FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

     [Lenovo
     Tablets](https://shop.lenovo.com/us/en/tablets/ "Lenovo Tablets"), an
     [Xbox one](https://www.xbox.com/en-US/xbox-one "Xbox One"), other
-    cool swag I can’t remember off the top of my head.
+    cool swag I can't remember off the top of my head.

 <!-- -->

 -   **Dancing** Following the banquet, there was dancing, and boy oh boy, do I love to dance.
-Unfortunately, the song selection could have been a bit catchier, but I guess beggars can’t be choosers, whatever that really means.
+Unfortunately, the song selection could have been a bit catchier, but I guess beggars can't be choosers, whatever that really means.
 Regardless, I got to see Latinos who REALLY knew how to dance and awkward Harvard students move their hips too.
-SO all in all, it wasn’t that disappointing.
-Since I’m lame, I get tired pretty fast and end up getting to bed around 11 pm.
+SO all in all, it wasn't that disappointing.
+Since I'm lame, I get tired pretty fast and end up getting to bed around 11 pm.